adrianeboyd/fasttext-bloom-demo-projects/README.md

-Demos for training vectors and and spaCy pipelines with a focus on cases where `fasttext-bloom` vectors are expected to improve the performance as compared to standard `fasttext` vectors on an fixed vocabulary:
+Demos for training vectors and and spaCy pipelines with a focus on cases where `fasttext-bloom` vectors are expected to improve the performance as compared to standard `fasttext` vectors on a fixed vocabulary:

 * [`ftb_ko_ud_demo`](ftb_ko_ud_demo): agglutinative languages with Korean UD